matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 directly into kubectl since Kubernetes v1.14, Kustomize allows users to alter any API resource in a declarative fashion, using overlay files that modify resources without changing the original YAML files.

-2) Explain the Concept of 'Overlays' in Kustomize.
+2) Explain the Concept of 'Overlays' in Kustomize?
 Answer: Overlays in Kustomize are a set of modifications that are applied over the base resources.
 They allow you to maintain variations of a configuration (like development, staging, and production environments) without duplicating resources.
 Overlays can alter configurations for specific environments by modifying properties, adding labels, changing image tags, etc.